-An individual should not have to use the word 'complaint' for it to be treated as such.
+An individual should not have to use the word 'complaint' for it to be treated as such MKCC will apply a broad view of the definition of a complaint when we receive feedback from customer.
 A complaint that is submitted via a third party or representative should still be handled in line with the organisation's complaints policy.

-We will deal with all complaints under our complaints policy unless they are excluded - this is explained in Appendix A. This definition should be interpreted widely.
+We will deal with all complaints under our complaints policy unless they are excluded - this is explained in Appendix A .
+This definition should be interpreted widely.
 If in doubt a matter should be recorded as a complaint.
 This does not include everything, but some common examples of service failure that could cause a complaint are: -